Impact of labor productivity on the economy, business development and quality of work life

 Factors that drive productivity

-The factors that drive the labor productivity They are essential to optimize performance and improve business and economic competitiveness.
+The factors that drive the labor productivity they are essential to optimize performance and improve business and economic competitiveness.

 Efficiency in production processes